Finnoscarmorgan/TLC_NER/README.md

 To run **'extract_placenames.py'** change the column name in the program (change from df['para']) to the relevent column for your csv file and include the path to the csv file on your computer.

 **'example_output_data.csv'** is a small sample from a larger dataset that features extracts from Australian Hansard in which Members of the House of Representatives between 1901-2006 mention the word 'poet' and/or 'poem'.

+**Note** NLTK is probably not the best software (precision and recall) this was just a scoping excercise to validate if there were place-names in the data.